MSFTGarageFi/mimmitkoodaa/web-dev-intro/part2_helloJavaScript.md

 ### :bulb: Validate the input with simple if/else statements

 What if we want to check what the search query is, before we show the alert?
-Maybe we want to tell the user it doesn't really make sense to search for 'Helsinki' when searching for events in Helsinki, as that's pretty much all of them.
+Maybe we want to tell the user that they shouldn't submit an empty query, as that will return all the events?

 Lets explore vaiable

 * We will create a variable where we store the value of our `searchQuery` input field.
 We store it in a variable, so we don't have to search for it every time from the document and can have a "copy" of the value in the variable `text`
-* Check if the user is searching for "Helsinki" and if so, advise them to search for something else.
+* Check if the user's query has no value and if so, advise them to search for something instead of nothing.
-* If the search query isn't that, we will show them what they searched for.
+* If the search query isn't empty, we will show them what they searched for.

 ```javascript
 <script>